Using BeansWrapper directly is not

 about DefaultObjectWrapper here...

-The freemarker.ext.beans.BeansWrapper
+The freemarker.ext.beans.BeansWrapper is an

 object wrapper